Get 80% off your plan for your first 3 months*

 Website costs

 35% of experts say startups underestimate website expenses.
-Off-the-shelf templates are affordable, but creating a genuinely effective user experience often requires hiring freelancers, especially since research shows that three-quarters of consumers judge a company's credibility based on its website design.
+Off-the-shelf templates are affordable, but creating a genuinely effective user experience often requires hiring freelancers.
+Research shows that 75% of consumers judge a company's credibility based on its website design.
+In South Africa, expect to spend between R5,000 and R50,000 on a professional website, depending on complexity.

 Digital marketing spend